jsbien/typoglyphs/design-docs/perceptual-search-design.md

 ## Perceptual Hashing-Based Image Search for `typoglyphs`

 ### 📌 Objective
+To extend the existing simple search engine at https://jsbien.github.io/typoglyphs/ by enabling an additional option for the user, namely a visual search for glyphs.
+All the existing features, in particular previews and live image zoom, should be preserved.

-To enable users to visually search for glyphs stored across the extensive `typoglyphs/` folder hierarchy (01_glyphs to 81_glyphs) using perceptual hashing, entirely on the client-side.
+To the present site we add the buton "Beta" redirecting to the extended version, containing an additional field "Simple visual search" (to be supplemented later by another, MobileNet-based ML, visual search field), which uses using perceptual hashing, entirely on the client-side.

+There are several thousands of the glyph images to be searched.
 ---

 ### 🧱 Technology Stack